soleil-ica/Lima-tango-cpp/doc/Dhyana/dhyana.rst

-Status                  Void            String                  Returns the device status setParamter             String Array    Void                    Sets the value of a parameter getParameter            String          String                  Returns the name and value of a specific parameter getAllParameter         Void            String                  Returns all parameters and their values
+Status                  Void            String                  Returns the device status setParamter             String Array    Void                    Sets the value of a parameter getParameter            String          String                  Returns the name and value of a specific parameter getAllParameters        Void            String                  Returns all parameters and their values
 ======================= =============== ======================= =============================================================================